 Jaw-dropping.
 On ul.
 Olejarna stands a six-storey, re-enforced concrete cube built as an air-raid shelter, bunker and anti-aircraft battery by the Germans during WWII.
 The only building in the area to survive the war, for many years it stood empty, save being used as a climbing wall, until someone with a magnificent imagination and access to a colossal amount of money decided to turn it into a club.
 The results are as we say breathtaking.
 Get past the rather large, black-suited chaps on the door and you’ll be met with the original corridors flanked by 1.2 metre thick walls which lead into a labyrinth of bars, dancefloors, seating areas and some of the most fantastic toilets we’ve ever seen.
-Each level is different with our favourite being the caged seating featuring military bunks and for some reason an electric chair on level 3 or 4 (or 5 we can’t be sure in the light of day).
+Each of the 4 levels is different with our favourite being the caged seating featuring military bunks and for some reason an electric chair on level 3.
 The bars are well-stocked and manned by friendly staff; prices are surprisingly low and the mix of original features (lighting, exposed pipes) and artistic touches will have you reaching regularly for your camera phone.
-As a club the music’s a bit of a hotchpotch while the air-conditioning has a huge job on its hands particularly seeing as there's a smoking section upstairs in the cell block.
+As a club the music’s a bit of a hotchpotch while the air-conditioning has a huge job on its hands particularly seeing as there's 2 smoking section upstairs in the cell block.
 The place is so huge that anything short of a few hundred people makes it look virtually empty but we’ve spent a few good nights in here and urge you to do the same.

 Wed 18:00-01:00, Thu 21:00-03:00, Fri, Sat 21:00-04:00, Closed Mon, Tue, Sun.

 *Closing hours may vary